theophildio/cordless-tools-terminal/README.md

 # Cordless Tools Terminal Manufacturer Website by Theophil Dio

 Please visit the Live website [Cordless Tools Terminal](https://cordless-tools-terminal.web.app/).
+Admin Login:
+user: phero@admin.com
+password: adminPH@123

 ## Features of the Cordless Tools Terminal web application

 * Cordless Tools Terminal is a MERN Stack Manufacturer Company web application.
 * Key features of this application are:
-* Email/Password firebase authenticatin with extra Google login and register.
+* Email/Password firebase authentication with extra Google login and register.
 * Application has the protected route by which no one can place any tools without register/login.
 * There are two dashboard for guest users and admin.
 Both dashboard have seperate options to manage the website.
 * All user can review on Add review route.
 The latest review will show on home page.